Oliver Goldsmith - Author of the Vicar of Wakefield

 Literature

-Goldsmith's plays, poems and other works are today widely available in numerous editions via AbeBooks.
+Goldsmith's plays, poems and other works, as well as various biographies of him, are widely available via used online bookshops such as AbeBooks.